Cyprus Dairy Industry Overview

 Dairy Farms

-- Athalassa Farm: Known for its high-quality dairy cattle and milk production.
+- Athalassa Farm: Known for high-quality dairy cattle and milk production.

 - Droushia Farm: Specializes in dairy goat farming and cheese production.